 James Flintoft

-James Flintoft has substantial private sector and government executive leadership and governance experience.
-James is a director of the Transport Accident Commission, Epworth HealthCare Group, The Burnet Research Institute, VCCC Alliance, Foundation House for Refugees and Social Traders.
-James spent 10 years in the public service, including as Chief Executive of Regional Development Victoria, facilitating civic infrastructure and precinct development.
-Before joining the public service, he spent 20 years working in the private sector, including as Managing Director, Business Banking at ANZ Bank and as a management consultant at McKinsey & Company.
-James has a Bachelor of Science and a Bachelor of Laws, an MBA from the Wharton School, and is a Graduate of the AICD.
+James worked in the public service, including as Deputy Secretary/Chief Executive of Regional Development Victoria, facilitating civic infrastructure and precinct development.
+Before joining the public service, he worked in the private sector, including as Managing Director, Business Banking at ANZ Bank, and a management consultant at McKinsey & Company.

 Sonya Miller